Investigating overdensities around z>6 galaxies through ALMA observations of [CII]: ALMA Observations

 \subsubsection{Purity of sample}

-Although our line candidates have a S/N greater than $5$ it is still possible that they could be spurious detections due to the non - Gaussian phase noise of the interferometer or the large number of independent measurements made during our procedure.
+Although our line candidates have a S/N greater than $5$ it is still possible that they could be spurious detections due to the non - Gaussian phase noise of the interferometer or the large number of independent measurements made during our procedure ~\citep[see ][]{Hayatsu2017,Hayatsu2019}.
 To estimate the rate at which false positives could occur we apply our search algorithm to find negative peaks in the data.
 At a S/N less than 5 we find that negative peaks at the same S/N have similar distributions and properties as positive peaks but small FWHM values and are thus likely unphysical given their fluxes.
-However, there was only one negative peak with S/N$>5$ (in the CLM1 cube).
-This could naively imply that 1 of the 4 line candidates is a false positive.
-A similar search for [CII] emitters in an ALMA deep field was performed by~\citet{Aravena2016}.
-Their observations have larger rms noise compared to the data we presented here and use eight frequency tunings, covering the frequency range 212.0--272.0 GHz, and thus have 8$\times$ more independent beams per pointing than our study, therefore they must be even more cautious of false positives in a blind search.
-In contrast with our study, they find many negative line peaks even at $>5\sigma$ significance, and they estimate that at least half of their sample, and up to 90\% of the lines are likely spurious detections.
+However, there was only one negative peak with $S/N>5$ (in the CLM1 cube).
+This suggests that 1 of the 4 line candidates is a false positive.
+This false positive rate, of $25\% \pm 25\%$, is consistent with the statistical analysis performed by~\citet{Aravena2016} on the ASPECS field, who predict a false positive rate of $\sim 35\%$ for a S/N cutoff of 5.
+An additional possibility is that we are observing a peak in the dirty beam structure from the brighter target source.
+By analyzing the synthesized beam output of the clean function in CASA in each case, we find no strong sidelobe structures (dirty beam sidelobe peaks $\lesssim 8\%$ of the central beam) at the positions of the candidates, suggesting that this is not a concern for the strong levels that we detect our candidate [CII] emitters.
+Further, the significant velocity offsets of our candidates from the central sources makes it even more unlikely that they are related to the central source beam structure.